kadenjenson/snagPodcast/README.md

 ### Home Page
 1. Make most recent episode more of a card style.
 (Examples found on CodePen)
 1. Style tag buttons and relative pages.
+    * Click on one of the cards title to take you to the show page for that podcast episode.
+    * Show page will not have a header image like the rest of the other pages.
+    * Large text `font-size: 45px; font-weight: bold;`

 ### About Page
 1. No changes to current format on existing site.